Benchmark 2 – Partnership Agreement

 Carrollton-Farmers Branch Independent School District

-To: Dr. John Chapman
+To: Dr. Dana West

 Carrollton, TX 75006

-Either party reserves the right to designate in writing to the other party any change of name, change of person, or address to which the notices shall be sent.
+Either Party reserves the right to designate in writing to the other Party any change of name, change of person, or address to which the notices shall be sent.

 Approved Dual Credit for High School Courses